 SSVMS offers numerous opportunities for physicians to participate in organized medicine, as well as opportunities to give back to the community.

 Physician volunteers make a difference in the lives of individuals in our community.
-SSVMS, through our Community Service, Education and Research Fund (CSERF), recruits and places physician volunteers in local county and community clinics, as well as local schools.
+SSVMS’ SPIRIT program recruits and places physician volunteers in local county and community clinics, as well as local schools.
 Learn More.

 Your gift today helps our programs continue to deliver healthy results for thousands of people in our community with nowhere else to turn.
-Click here to make a donation to the Community Service, Education and Research Fund (CSERF).
-CSERF is a 501c(c)(3) organization, so your donation is tax deductible to the extent the tax law allows.
-Donate now.
+Click here to make a tax-deductible donation to the Community Service, Education and Research Fund (CSERF).
+Donate now in support of our Community Programs

 Critical issues affecting today's physicians are being decided in the legislative arena at a fast and furious pace.
 Health care reform, medical liability and insurance regulations are just a few of the vital issues being debated and voted on by decision-makers in Sacramento.
 The most effective way to ensure that elected officials promote legislative positions supported by the medical profession is to help elect candidates who share our perspective.
 Whether you are interested in becoming a key legislative contact or would like to contribute to CALPAC, there are many opportunities for SSVMS members to get involved.
 Learn more.